mdickinson/bigfloat/docs/source/index.rst

 Note that (in contrast to Python's standard library decimal module), :class:`Context` instances are immutable.

-There's also a second method for constructing :class:`BigFloat`
+There's a second method for constructing :class:`BigFloat`
 instances: :meth:`BigFloat.exact`.
 Just like the usual constructor, :meth:`BigFloat.exact` accepts integers, floats and strings.
 However, for integers and floats it performs an exact conversion, creating a